slact/nchan/README.md

   }
 ```

-Here, subscribers will listen for messages on channel `foo`, and publishers will publish messages to channel `bar'.
+Here, subscribers will listen for messages on channel `foo`, and publishers will publish messages to channel `bar`.
 This can be useful when setting up websocket proxying between web clients and your application.

 ## The Channel ID